Cone snail

-Conidae, with the current common name of "cone snails", is a taxonomic family (previously subfamily) of predatory sea snails, marine gastropod molluscs in the superfamily Conoidea.
+Cone snails, or cones, are highly venomous sea snails that constitute the family Conidae.
+Conidae is a taxonomic family (previously subfamily) of predatory marine gastropod molluscs in the superfamily Conoidea.

-The 2014 classification of the superfamily Conoidea, groups only cone snails in the family Conidae.
+The 2014 classification of the superfamily Conoidea groups only cone snails in the family Conidae.
 Some previous classifications grouped the cone snails in a subfamily, Coninae.

-As of March 2015 Conidae contained over 800 recognized species.
+As of March 2015 Conidae contained over 800 recognized species, varying widely in size from lengths of 1.3 cm to 21.6 cm.
 Working in 18th-century Europe, Carl Linnaeus knew of only 30 species that are still considered valid.